-As the city of Carthage rose in power, it gained its independence from other Phoenician settlements. tarting in the 3rd century BCE, Carthage led a series of wars in what is known as the Punic Wars for regional control against the Roman Empire.
+As the city of Carthage rose in power, it gained its independence from other Phoenician settlements.
+Starting in the 3rd century BCE, Carthage led a series of wars in what is known as the Punic Wars for regional control against the Roman Empire.
 Hannibal, a military commander of the Carthaginian army, led the particularly bloody Second Punic War from 218 to 210 BCE.
-This war was marked by Hannibal’s incredible crossing of the Alps with 80,000 men and a number of war elephants.
+This war was marked by Hannibal’s incredible crossing of the Alps with 80,000 men and many war elephants.
 Despite this daring offensive, Rome eventually conquered and annexed Carthage.

 The region was subsequently conquered by the Vandals in the 5th century CE, the Byzantines in the 6th century, and finally the Arabs in the 7th and 8th centuries.
 Several Islamic dynasties successively ruled over Tunisia.
 It became part of the Ottoman Empire in the 16th century until the French seized control of the area in 1881.
 The number of French colonists increased dramatically during the period of the French protectorate to 144,000 by 1945.

-In 1957, France granted Tunisia independence and it became a republic.
+In 1957, France granted Tunisia independence, and it became a republic.
 Habib Bourguiba became the first president and led the country for three decades.
-He enacted many liberal and pro-Western reforms including compulsory and free education for ages 6 through 16, and women’s rights such as the right to vote and file for divorce.
+He enacted many liberal and pro-Western reforms, including compulsory and free education for ages 6-16 and women’s rights such as the right to vote and file for divorce.
 His historic Jericho Speech in 1965 supported a permanent peace between Israelis and Palestinians based on the recommendations of the United Nations.
 This speech marked the first time an Arab president spoke in favor of establishing peace with Israel.

-On November 7, 1987, Bourguiba was judged to be medically incapable of running the country by Prime Minister Zine El-Abidine Ben Ali and a team of doctors.
+On November 7, 1987, Prime Minister Zine El-Abidine Ben Ali and a team of doctors judged Bourguiba to be medically incapable of running the country.
 He had been in poor health since the 1970s, and his mental capacity was put into question after he called for the immediate hanging of several prominent Islamists in the country.
 He was replaced by Ben Ali, who ruled for twenty-four years.

 In December 2010, protests broke out across the country in response to growing unemployment, food inflation, and lack of political freedom.
-The protests culminated in what has been identified as the Jasmine Revolution.
-This popular movement escalated on January 4, 2011, after a street vendor, Mohammed Bouazizi, carried out a public self-immolation to protest corrupt government practices.
+The protests culminated in what is now called the Jasmine Revolution.
+This popular movement escalated on January 4, 2011, after a street vendor, Mohammed Bouazizi, carried out public self-immolation to protest corrupt government practices.
 After a month of protests, public pressure drove President Ben Ali into exile to Saudi Arabia on January 14, 2011, leaving his Prime Minister Mohammed Ghannouchi at the head of an interim government.
-Following continued protests, he was replaced by Fouad Mebazaa, who had previously been serving as president of the Chamber of Deputies.
+Following continued protests, he was replaced by Fouad Mebazaa, who had previously been President of the Chamber of Deputies.

 The population of Tunisia is nearly 11 million, with an average life expectancy of 76 years.
-Most of the population is of Tamazight (Berber) or Arab descent (98%) and speaks Arabic, although there is a small Jewish and European community as well at about 1% of the population each.
-French is commonly used in major cities and in business settings.
+Most of the population is of Tamazight (Berber) or Arab descent (98%) and speaks Arabic, although there is a small Jewish and European community as well at about 1% of the population, respectively.
+French is commonly used in major cities and business settings.
 According to the CIA Fact Book, 67% of the population lives in urban areas, growing at a rate of 1.7% per year.